 - Cut the peppers in half, deseed and wash them.
 Lay them on a baking tray face down.
 Roast the peppers at 425F for 15 minutes.
 Set aside.

 - In a skillet over medium heat, warm the oil.
 Add in onions to saute.

 - While onions are cooking, press the tofu in a tofu press for 10-12 minutes, turning the knobs every 2-3 minutes.

 - Once onions are cooked, add in pressed tofu and mash with a fork.
 Saute for 5 minutes.

-- Add in black beans, tomato sauce, diced tomatoes and spices.
+- Add in black beans, tomato sauce, diced tomatoes, cooked rice and spices.
 Stir to combine.

 - Put peppers halves into a baking dish, open side up.
 Optional: You can lightly spray the baking dish with a spray oil to help prevent sticking.